MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     }
     ```

-1. After **CoreWebView2** is initialized, register an event handler to respond to `WebMessageReceived`.
-In `Form1.cs`, update `InitializeAsync` and add `UpdateAddressBar` using the following code snippet.
+1. After `CoreWebView2` is initialized, register an event handler to respond to `WebMessageReceived`.
+In the `Form1.cs` file, update `InitializeAsync` and add `UpdateAddressBar` using the following code snippet.

     ```csharp
     async void InitializeAsync()